remiges-tech/alya/README.md

 ## Working with RDBMS

-We will use sqlc (https://sqlc.dev/).
+- We will use sqlc (https://sqlc.dev/).
 It is a tool that generates type-safe Go code from SQL queries.
+- We use tern for schema migrations (https://github.com/jackc/tern)

+- Database schema is present in `internal/pg/migrations/schema.sql`
+- Queries are present in `internal/pg/queries.sql`

+- To generate code from queries, run `make sqlc-generate`
+- To run schema migrations, run `make pg-migrate`